francoisferland/HBBA/README.md

 To build the Intention Translator, which relies on Google or-tools, you need to install these packages (on Ubuntu 14.04):

+ - autoconf
  - bison
+ - curl
  - flex
+ - g++
+ - gawk
+ - gettext
+ - help2man (for or-tools)
+ - libtool
+ - make
  - python-setuptools
  - python-dev
- - autoconf
+ - subversion
+ - texinfo (for makeinfo, needed by or-tools)
- - libtool
+ - texlive (for or-tools)
  - zlib1g-dev
- - texinfo (for makeinfo, needed by or-tools)
- - gawk
- - g++
- - curl
- - texlive
- - subversion
- - make
- - gettext

 Furthermore, libv8-dev is required by the IW Script Engine.